-Dr. James Fonger graduated from University of Manitoba College of Medicine.
+Dr. James Fonger graduated from the University of Manitoba College of Medicine.
 He completed his general surgery residency at the University of Toronto, after which he did a fellowship in artificial heart research in San Francisco.
-He trained in cardiovascular and thoracic surgery at Johns Hopkins Hospital.
+Dr. Fonger trained in cardiovascular and thoracic surgery at Johns Hopkins Hospital.
 He has held positions on the cardiovascular surgical faculty at Boston University, Johns Hopkins Hospital, and Lenox Hill Hospital in New York, and he was Chief of Cardiac Surgery of Washington Adventist Hospital in DC.
 In 2008 he was recruited to Atlanta by the St. Joseph’s Health System to help open a medical device development and testing center near Georgia Tech.
 He continued to work in this field until joining Dr. Prevosti to focus on the diagnosis and treatment of venous diseases.

 1971-74 Undergraduate: University of Manitoba 1974-78 Medical School: University of Manitoba

 1978-83 Surgical Internship, General Surgical Residency, University of Toronto, Canada 1983-84 Cardiac Clinical and Research Fellow, Pacific Presbyterian Medical Center, San Francisco, California 1984-87 Cardiothoracic Surgical Residency, Johns Hopkins Hospital, Baltimore, Maryland

 - 1978 – Licentiate of the Medical Council of Canada

 - 1979 – National Board of Medical Examiners, USA #209271